Elements of the Cause of Action for Abandonment

 1. Medical care treatment was unreasonably discontinued.

-2. The termination of health care was contrary to the patient's will or without the patient's knowledge.
+2. The termination of medical was contrary to the patient's will or minus the patient's knowledge.

 5. The person actually suffered harm or loss because of the discontinuance of care.